 WRITER AND ILLUSTRATOR

 David Lovegrove is a writer and illustrator with a passion for Japanese culture both traditional and contemporary and he has created manga art for Emirates Airlines and Nissan (Dubai launch of a new direct route to Tokyo), for Cochlear Ltd’s launch of their new N6 Bionic Ear accessories and has drawn manga characters for Daiso Ltd to launch their new store in Garden City, Brisbane.

 David is very well known for his manga workshops around Australia in schools and libraries as well as at many Japanese festivals including for the Consulate General of Japan in Brisbane during Japan Week ( his manga workshops were voted most popular workshop for two years running).

-His current major project is a three part novel entitled ‘Daruma’, a fantasy sci fi story set in the near future about a group of female ninjas, devotees of Daruma San the legendary first Patriarch of Zen in Japan.
+His current major project is a three part novel entitled ‘Daruma’, a fantasy sci-fi story set in the near future about a group of female ninjas, devotees of Daruma San the legendary first Patriarch of Zen in Japan.
 ‘Daruma’ is inspired by all of David’s interests (history, science, martial arts) but particularly by the Japanese phenomenon of ‘cosplay’ and the great traditions of Japanese traditional arts and entertainment.

-Part of his research for this novel was to visit the Kyoto temple ‘Daruma Dera’ ( Shorinji) which is the main Daruma temple in Japan and which holds an incredible collection of Daruma-inspired art.
+Part of his research for this novel was to visit the Kyoto temple ‘Daruma Dera’ ( Shorinji), the main Daruma temple in Japan which holds an incredible collection of Daruma-inspired art.
 David, besides being a keen manga and anime fan, is also very inspired by jidaigeki (period samurai films) especially those of the 60’s and 70’s.